balderdashy/sails-docs/routes.md

 ```

 If the requested controller/action doesn't exist:
-  - if a view exists ( **/views/:controller/:action.ejs** ), Sails will render that view
+  - If a view exists ( **/views/:controller/:action.ejs** ), Sails will render that view
-  - if no view exists, but a model exists, Sails will automatically generate a JSON API for the
+  - If no view exists, but a model exists, Sails will automatically generate a JSON API for the
   	model which matches **:controller**.
-  - if no view OR model exists, Sails will respond with a 404.
+  - If no view OR model exists, Sails will respond with a 404.

 # Custom Routes
 You can define your own custom routes in **config/routes.js**